MiguelSombrero/fifteen-puzzle-solver/documentation/weekly2.md

 ## Next Week

-- Implement at least one own data structure (ArrayList for example)
+- Implement new data structure (HashSet or/and PriorityQueue)
 - Try to improve A* -algorithmic performance